Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Please refer to www.ajcity.net/citycode.
-There you will find the City Code.
+You can find the city code online at www.ajcity.net/citycode.
 You can search for particular portions of the code by typing in keywords in the search bar.

 NO. If Proposition 423 passes, the only outcome is that it provides the city of Apache Junction the ability to budget for and spend the revenues it already collects.
 The Permanent Base Adjustment option does not empower the Apache Junction City Council to create new and additional taxes, nor does it enable the City to spend beyond the revenues it receives.